pirovc/genome_updater/README.md

 ```bash
 ./genome_updater.sh -o "arc_refseq_cg"
 ```
+ - `-t` number of downloads in parallel.

- - `-k` performs a dry-run, showing how many files can be downloaded/updated.
+ - `-k` can be used to perform a dry-run, showing how many files will be downloaded/updated.

 ## Important parameters

 A list of all parameters can be found [here](#genome_updater--h)

 ### Database/Organism/Taxa